-Short reports should be spoken from memory or dot-point notes.
-Reading from text is usually less effective.
-When you put text on the screen, let the viewer read it - in silence.
+Short reports must be spoken from memory or dotpoint notes.
+Do not read from text.

+When you put text on the screen, let the audience read it - in silence.
 Don't read it out loud.
 Use fewer than 100 words per slide.

 The maximum time for an individual short is 10 minutes.

 If you wish, you can do your short jointly with one other person.
 Maximum time for two-person shorts: 14 minutes.